Raynos/NodeComposite/README.md

     // set classes on all foos
     foos.classList.add('bar');

-    // map the set of all foo elements to the set of all their parents var parents = foos.parentNode;
+    // create a new composite consisting of the parentNodes var parents = foos.parentNode;

     // manipulate foos like an array